zenetics/zenetics-docs/README.md

 ### Run locally

-First, run `pnpm i` to install the dependencies.
+First, run `make setup` to install the dependencies.

 Run `make run` to to start the development server and visit localhost:3000.
 Run `make build` to create a local build and check for build errors.

 ## Deployment

-The application is intended to be run as a docker container on Google Cloud Run: zenetics-docs.
-The application is build via CloudBuild Tiggers when an update is push to the `main`-branch.
+The application is deployed on [VERCEL](https://vercel.com/) the ZENETICS account.
+The current deployment automatically deploys merges to the **main**-branch to the production env: [docs.zenetics.io](https://docs.zenetics.io/)

-The CloudRun service `zenetics-docs` is set up in Terraform as a separate module.
+The DNS entry for docs.zenetics.io is managed in AWS Route53.
+Please reach out to Michael if changes are required.

 ## Managing Content

 The [Nextra documentation](https://nextra.site/docs/docs-theme/page-configuration) provides a short overview on how to add new pages and manage the navigation menues.

 ### Adding New Pages